 Notice that Chapter 12 is a work in progress in a few ways:

 We welcome suggestions of WeBWorK exercises that faculty think would be good inclusions as well as suggestions for exercise topics.
 We also welcome feedback on any aspect of this chapter.
-We have set up a Google Form to collect feedback.
-We plan to make updates before January 2021 for further classroom testing, with the first official release in August 2021.Mitchel T. Keller and Nicholas Long
+We have set up a Google Form 9 to collect feedback.
+The ongoing COVID-19 pandemic has delayed a final release of these materials.
+Perhaps by August 2022, they will be ready in a complete, public form, but we hope you continue to find them useful until then.Mitchel T. Keller and Nicholas Long

 Sioux City, Iowa, and Nacogdoches, Texas